 - Requires mechanical ventilation.

-- Concurrent enrollment in any other clinical investigation involving use of an investigational agent for the treatment of congestive heart failure or cardiomyopathy.
+- Concurrent enrollment in any other clinical investigation involving use of an investigational agent for the treatment of CHF or cardiomyopathy.

-- .
-Active hepatitis B or C infection (including patients with positive HBsAg, HBeAg or detectable HBV or HCV viral load).
+- Active hepatitis B or C infection (including patients with positive hepatitis B surface antigen (HBsAg), hepatitis B e antigen (HBeAg), hepatitis B core antibody (HBcAb), or detectable hepatitis B virus (HBV) or hepatitis C virus (HCV) viral load).
 Patients with previous, adequately resolved HBV or HCV are eligible.

-- .
-Significant medical conditions including documented HIV infection, active viral or other hepatitis, poorly-controlled hypertension or diabetes, poorly controlled cardiac arrhythmia or uncontrolled viral, bacterial or fungal infection.
+- Significant medical conditions including documented human immunodeficiency virus (HIV) infection, active viral or other hepatitis, poorly-controlled hypertension or diabetes, poorly controlled cardiac arrhythmia, or uncontrolled viral, bacterial, or fungal infection.